maggiewiseman/bash/README.md

 New setup (installs homebrew first to facilitate rest of installation)
 ```
+#make sure you are in the home directory
 cd

+#install homebrew
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+#install some utilities that are useful
 brew install hub bash-git-prompt gpg wget

+#clone save bash profile from git so that it can be used on new computer
 git clone git@github.com:tvaughan77/bash.git

+#if you have a .bash_profile already set up, make a backup copy
 cp ~/.bash_profile ~/.bash_profile.bak

+#copy the cloned .bash_profile to the home directory to be used as the new .bash_profile
 cp bash/.bash_profile ~/

+#some of the commands in .bash_profile use .myshell  and .vimrc so make a symbolic links
 ln -s bash/myshell ~/.myshell

 ln -s bash/.vimrc ~/.vimrc

+#pulling down this file remotely.
+This file lets you type "fuck" to help figure out git commands
 wget -O - https://raw.githubusercontent.com/nvbn/thefuck/master/install.sh | sh - && $0
 ```